Access Your Home's Equity with Home Equity Line of Credit

 Interest Based on What You Use

-With a HELOC, interest is typically calculated only on the amount you draw from the credit line, not the full approved limit.
+With a HELOC mortgage, interest is typically calculated only on the amount you draw from the credit line, not the full approved limit.
 This structure can provide more control over borrowing costs when used thoughtfully.

 Versatile Use of Funds

-Homeowners often use HELOC funds for home improvements, consolidating higher-interest debt, education expenses, or building a financial reserve.
+Homeowners often use a home equity loan or HELOC funds for home improvements, consolidating higher-interest debt, education expenses, or building a financial reserve.
 The flexibility of the credit line allows it to adapt to a variety of financial needs.

 A Planning-Focused Financing Option